RdtBui/shopify-infrastructure-challenge/README.md

               |_|       |___|                            |___|
 </p>
 </pre>
-[Quick Demo](http://34.72.158.92:3000/) hosted with Google Cloud Platform.
+[~~Quick Demo~~](http://34.72.158.92:3000/) hosted with Google Cloud Platform.
 Be careful, if you write mean things on the website I can see them in the database.

+Note: The demo has been taken down because the challenge is over.
 ## Table of Contents

 - [About the Project](#about-the-project)